gsl-lite/gsl-lite/README.md

 ### Other configuration macros

 \-D<b>gsl\_CONFIG\_ALLOWS\_NONSTRICT\_SPAN\_COMPARISON</b>=1
 Define this macro to 0 to omit the ability to compare spans of different types, e.g. of different const-volatile-ness.
-To be able to comapare a string_span with a cstring_span, non-strict span comparison must be available.
+To be able to compare a string_span with a cstring_span, non-strict span comparison must be available.
 Default is 1.

 \-D<b>gsl\_CONFIG\_ALLOWS\_UNCONSTRAINED\_SPAN\_CONTAINER\_CTOR</b>=1
 Define this macro to 0 to omit the unconstrained span constructor for containers for pre-C++11 compilers that cannot constrain the constructor.
 This constructor may prove too greedy and interfere with other constructors.
 Default is 1.